Planting dates, regional timing, harvest guide, and growing tips for garlic in UK gardens and allotments.

 - Drainage is critical: Garlic will rot in waterlogged soil.
 Improve heavy clay with grit and organic matter, or grow in raised beds

-- Watering: Water during dry spells in spring and early summer, but stop watering 2-3 weeks before harvest to aid curing
+- Watering: Water during dry spells in spring and early summer, but stop 2–3 weeks before harvest to aid curing

 - Variety selection: Choose varieties bred for UK conditions like the ‘Isle of Wight’ range or ‘Solent Wight’ for reliability